ChrisRiley3/borderlands_buddy/README.md

 * The same amount of testing went into the review page to make sure users could only edit their own reviews.
 * I had Code Institute tutors sign up to the site and got them to submit a review or feedback or make a purchase to make sure this was all working correctly.
 * Friends and family were also asked to sign up to the site to help point out some bugs and any user experience issues.
-* I tested the Manage Weapons page ti make sure it was allowing me to add weapons to the site this is only for the superuser.
+* I tested the Manage Weapons page to make sure it was allowing me to add weapons to the site this is only for the superuser.
 * Also just for the superuser I tested the edit and delete weapons buttons on the weapons page to make sure I was being firstly directed to the correct form and secondly when the form was submitted the changes were made or the weapon was deleted.
 * Testing took place on the search bar, searching for specific weapons and making sure only that weapon is brough up.
 But also searching for manufactures and making sure the correct weapons show.